Last updated on November 25th, 2020

 10. Protein-Rich Veggies

-The vegetables are yet another perfect option for a plant-based diet containing loads of protein.
+Vegetables are yet another perfect option for a plant-based diet containing loads of protein.
 The dark-leafy veggies are packed with protein.

 But if you will use these vegetables as a snack combined with other protein-rich foods, it’s a good option.
 You can try veggies like: